-In the rare case that a person's user principal name (UPN) is changed, the URL for their OneDrive location will also be changed to incorporate the new UPN.
-If this happens, you'll have to modify a content search by adding the user's new OneDrive URL and removing the old one.
+In the rare case of a person's user principal name (UPN) being changed, the URL for their OneDrive location is changed to incorporate the new UPN.
+If this happens, you have to modify a content search by adding the user's new OneDrive URL and removing the old one.

 Searching Microsoft Teams and Office 365 Groups

 You can search the mailbox that's associated with an Office 365 Group or a Microsoft Team.
-Because Microsoft Teams are built on Office 365 Groups, searching them is very similar.
-In both cases, only the group or team mailbox is searched; the mailboxes of the group or team members aren't searched.
+Because Microsoft Teams is built on Office 365 Groups, searching them is similar.
+In both cases, only the group or team mailbox is searched.
+The mailboxes of the group or team members aren't searched.
 To search them, you have to specifically add them to the search.